Source Water Protection

 The Minnesota Department of Health uses the following methodology to score a source water protection (SWP) implementation grant application:

 A source water protection plan implementation grant application must have a minimum score of 5 points in order to be awarded.
-The Minnesota Department of Health determines the priority of each SWP measure that is included in a grant application using an internal grant application review team.
+The Minnesota Department of Health determines the priority of each SWP measure that is included in a grant application using an internal grant application review criteria.
 Grant requests that achieve the minimum score to quality will be placed on a waiting list and funding will be awarded based upon the date placed on the list and availability of grant funds.

 5 Points are assigned to a high priority source water protection measureHigh priority is assigned to a source water protection measure that does any of the following: